ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/primality-testing.md

 tests/test_primality.py .......
 ```

-Don't forget that this project also comes with other tasks that you can run
+Don't forget that this project also comes with other tasks that you can run once
-once you have used Poetry to install all of the dependencies.
-For instance, if
+you have used Poetry to install all of the dependencies.
+For instance, if you
-you find that your Python source code is not in adherence with the required
+find that your Python source code is not in adherence with the required
-formatting rules, you can run `poetry run task black` to automatically return
+formatting rules, you can run `poetry run task black` to automatically return it
-it to the correct format!
-You can also run commands like `poetry run task mypy`
+to the correct format!
+You can also run commands like `poetry run task mypy` to
-to check the program's use of data types and `poetry run task pylint` to ensure
+check the program's use of data types and `poetry run task pylint` to ensure
 that your source code adheres to other established programming conventions.
 You
 can use these built-in tasks to understand and improve your code's quality!
+If
+you want to run all of the built-in checking tasks you can type `poetry run task
+all` in the directory that contains the `pyproject.toml` file.

 ???+ note